The 2023 Hall of Fame ballot is out. Here's what to watch for this year.

-He'd need to jump just under 12 percentage points more to be elected in 2023.
-But even if he doesn't join the Hall of Fame next year, it's probably just a matter of time for Rolen, who was a seven-time All-Star, eight-time Gold Glover and one-time Silver Slugger in his career with the Phillies, Cardinals, Blue Jays and Reds.
+He'd need to jump about 12 percentage points more to be elected in 2023.
+But even if he doesn't join the Hall of Fame this year, it's probably just a matter of time for Rolen, who was a seven-time All-Star, eight-time Gold Glover and one-time Silver Slugger in his career with the Phillies, Cardinals, Blue Jays and Reds.

 4) What happens now that Bonds, Clemens and Schilling are off the ballot?

-That could clear the way for other players to gain in the voting, with over a third of BBWAA voters voting for the maximum allowed 10 players on their ballots this year.
+Over a third of BBWAA voters voted for the maximum 10 players allowed on their ballots last year.
 Holdover candidates like Rolen, Todd Helton, Billy Wagner, Andruw Jones, Gary Sheffield, Alex Rodriguez and Jeff Kent, who all sat around the 30-60% range of the vote, could pick up some votes that went to Bonds & Co.